centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- A simple link can now be created between a container and a view
+- A simple link can now be created between a container and a view through API

 #### Enhancements